 The events and responses to the September 11, 2001, attacks prompted the implementation of more advanced Emergency Preparedness programs and measures.
-Today, the Public Health Emergency Preparedness Division works with local, state and federal programs and entities to ensure safe measures and best practices are being followed prior to, during and after an emergency.
+Today, the Public Health Emergency Preparedness (PHEP) Division works with local, state and federal programs and entities to ensure safe measures and best practices are being followed prior to, during and after an emergency.
 In the event of an emergency, plans have been created to help a community recover from that emergency more quickly.
 The department is trained in, and utilizes, the Incident Command System (ICS), as well as National Incident Management System (NIMS), to provide an efficient and standardized approach to the management of an incident.

 The Public Health Emergency Preparedness Division for Southwest Central North Dakota focuses on planning, training and conducting preparedness exercises for all potential public health-related emergencies in the region such as bioterrorism, pandemic flu and natural disasters.
 There are four Public Health units in this region including Custer Health, Bismarck-Burleigh Public Health, Emmons County Public Health, and Kidder County District Health Unit.